CAREER PATHS

 A carpenter is responsible for constructing, repairing, and installing wooden structures and fixtures.
 Their duties include measuring and cutting materials to specified dimensions, reading and interpreting blueprints, assembling frameworks and structures (like walls, floors, and cabinets), and ensuring the structural integrity and quality of their work.
 They may also install doors, windows, and other fixtures, often collaborating with other construction professionals to complete projects.

-An electrician is responsible for installing, maintaining, and repairing electrical systems in residential, commercial, and industrial settings.
+An electrician is responsible for installing, maintaining, and repairing electrical systems in housing, commercial, and industrial settings.
 Their duties include reading blueprints, wiring buildings, installing lighting, outlets, and circuit breakers, troubleshooting electrical problems, and ensuring compliance with safety codes and regulations.
 They may also inspect electrical components, replace faulty wiring, and perform preventive maintenance to ensure the safety and functionality of electrical systems.

 A bricklayer is responsible for constructing and repairing walls, partitions, arches, and other structures using bricks, concrete blocks, or stone.
 Their duties include reading blueprints, preparing and applying mortar, laying bricks or blocks in precise patterns, cutting and shaping materials as needed, and ensuring that the structures are level, plumb, and secure.
 Bricklayers also may repair or restore existing structures, and their work is critical in both housing and commercial construction projects.